ibs-lab/cedalion/docs/getting_started/contributing_code/contributing_code.md

-# Getting started with contributing code to cedalion
+# Getting started with contributing code to Cedalion

-This document provides a brief getting started guide for users who would like to contribute code/functionality to cedalion.
-Our aim is to make the toolbox useful both for both naive users, who would like apply abstract workflows without caring too much about the details of implementation, as well as for developers that would like to build their own methods and contribute new functionality.
+This document provides a brief getting started guide for users who would like to contribute code/functionality to Cedalion.
+Our aim is to make the toolbox useful for both naive users, who would like to apply abstract workflows without caring too much about the details of implementation, as well as for developers that would like to build their own methods and contribute new functionality.
 At the current time, the toolbox is its early stage and both documentation and abstraction levels are continuously growing.
 For now, if you contribute code, adopt a **bottom up** development approach: write simple functions with simple input arguments and data structures, that can and will later on be wrapped by functions that add abstraction and usability.
 Develop and test in jupyter notebooks (which you can then contribute as examples for how to use functionality) and migrate code to Cedalion's /src/ when it is tested.

 ## Where to get started?
 It is smart to make yourself aware of five resources and concepts that build the foundations for Cedalion:
 1) **Cedalion's documentation page**: For the moment the documentation can be found {{ '[here]({})'.format(docs_url) }}.
 2) **Example Notebooks**: Cedalion provides jupiter notebooks for example pipelines and to display how to apply its functionality.
 Here you can start to learn from examples by running, adapting and changing code until you feel more familiar.
 The notebooks are under /examples/ or [here](https://github.com/ibs-lab/cedalion/tree/alex_working/examples)
 3) **Xarrays** are a package that makes work with labelled mult-dimensional arrays very simple.
-If you develop code for cedalion, you will youse Xarrays.
+If you develop code for Cedalion, you will youse Xarrays.
 To get started, make yourself acquainted with one of two key data types: *xarray.DataArray* and *xarray.DataSet*.
 Most functions that you write should expect an xarray DataArray as main input for the data that you want to process, alongside arguments that pass variables for additional info.
 You can find the official [Xarray documentation here](https://docs.xarray.dev/en/stable/).
 4) **Units**: One of the charms of Xarrays that Cedalion is taking advantage of is that functions can implicitly consider units and thus avoid typical errors from (missing) unit conversion.
 For example, if you work with coordinates for fNIRS optodes or landmarks, as long as they have a proper unit like "m", "cm", "mm" assigned, you do not have to explicitly take care of conversions anymore.
 To make use of this feature, Cedalion's functions should expect input arguments that are "Quantities" with "units" wherever possible.
 To assign a unit to your variable, simply import `from cedalion import Quantity, units` and multiply your variable with the right unit.
 For instance: `sd_distance = 3*units.cm`.
 Cedalion's units are based on the **pint** package, which is [documented here](https://pint.readthedocs.io/en/stable/index.html).
 5) **Data Containers and Data Structures**: The main objects to pass along your functions and processing pipelines.
 We are currently working on defining and documenting these.
 In the meantime, please work with Xarray DataArrays and variables with units as in and outputs for your functions, and be aware that the main format for fNIRS/DOT data that we read and write is the [SNIRF format](https://github.com/fNIRS/snirf).
 To easily get started, you can:
     1. Check out the example notebook on [Using xarray-based data structures for calculating the Beer-Lambert transformation](https://github.com/ibs-lab/cedalion/blob/main/examples/pruning_and_motion_artifacts.ipynb)